Shaftway/state-machine/README.md

 ### Defining States

-At this point lets round out the states that our turnstile can be.
+At this point let's round out the states that our turnstile can be.
 According to the above description the turnstile can be locked or unlocked.
 Also, when unlocked we need to know how many credits the user has.

 ```java
 public interface TurnstileState {}